 Once again the problem is thought to be a taurine deficiency, a protein found in meat, though it’s not simply quantity per se…

-Processed pet food has been guilty of taurine deficiency before.
+The problem is, processed pet food has been guilty of taurine deficiency before.
+Numerous times.
 In the 80’s thousands of cats started going blind and dying.
 After a few years of this people realised that the taurine content was nearly absent, a result of manufacturers using little to no meat in their foods, as well as the effects of processing denaturing the remainder.
 The shock waves from that scandal are still felt today with cat owners thinking they have to supplement their raw cat food diets with taurine.
 They don’t.
 Once your cat is eating a meat-based diet, particularly one contains some chicken, fish or liver, they have all the taurine they need by a considerable degree.

 However, the problem here in dogs is not simply taurine quantity per se.
 An excellent piece by Linda Case goes a little deeper into what’s going on here in dogs.
 I have selected some key phrases from her article which you can read here;